itisusama-writer/152410/chapter-6.md

 "This is wrong," Ayesha breathed.
 "This is so wrong."

 "It's survival," Faisal said, taking control again.
 His eyes—Areeba's eyes but with that cold, male assessment—studied Ayesha.
 "You should be grateful.
-Your cousin is alive.
+Your sister is alive.
 She's here.
 She can still laugh, talk, be with her family.
 That's more than she'd have if I'd consumed her completely."

 "Give Areeba back," Ayesha demanded, trying to keep her voice steady.
 "All the way back.
 Get out of her body."